What Causes Dark Circles and Puffiness, and How Can Skincare Help?

 5. Observe the colour of the gently pinched skin

 If the skin stays darkened when pinched the dark circles are being caused by hyperpigmentation.
-This form of colouration under the eye is from genetic factors and sun exposure.
 This darkness needs to be addressed by using exfoliating agents formulated for the eye area.
 AHA and retinol in eye creams are popular exfoliants used to inhibit melanin production and lighten pigmentation around the delicate eye area.

-If the skin lightens when pinched the dark circles are caused by a vasodilation or dilated (expanded) veins under the skin of the eyes.
+If the skin lightens when pinched the dark circles are caused by vasodilation.
 When these veins are dilated, they are more visible through the thin skin of the under eye area.
-Vasodilation and the associated darkening can be caused by poor circulation in the blood vessels, allergies, sinus congestion, and environmental assault.
 To combat this common problem, topically applied caffeine in an eye cream can speed up the blood flow under the eyes resulting in a lightened appearance of dark circles.
 Ice is excellent for vasoconstriction or tightening of the blood vessels under the eye, reducing the appearance of dark circles.

 Puffy eyes are also known as periorbital edema.
 This puffiness is caused by inflammation around the eye that results in fluid retention causing the eye to look puffy.
 Puffy eyes can be caused by ageing, dehydration, excess salt intake, crying and even some medical reasons such as allergies.